 How to train a spokesperson?

 I’ve been training spokespersons and pitching their stories since 2005.
-Being a camera-shy introvert, I’ve got a profound respect for anyone prepared to step out into the spotlight.
+Being a camera-shy introvert, I have profound respect for anyone prepared to step out into the spotlight.

 Becoming a successful spokesperson can be daunting, but the outcome is valuable for both the organisation and the individual.

-In this blog post, I’ll detail my process of how I start training corporate spokespersons (and why I always bring a video recorder).
+In this blog post, I’ll detail how I media train spokespersons (and why I always bring a video recorder).